 Nursing Medical Spanish Program, Arenal (Fortuna), Costa Rica

-ISLS is happy to announce the expansion of our highly successful Medical Spanish immersion program with the addition of a medical Spanish program devoted solely to nurses, nurse practitioners, nursing students, or anyone else interested in learning medical Spanish from the nursing perspective.
-This program has recently been accredited by the state of California for Continuing Education credits.
-This means that nurses from California can fulfill their contact ours needed for their profession through this program.
-We are in the process of getting the program accredited by the other 49 states as well and foresee that happening in 2007.
+In Costa Rica ISLS has our one of a kind Nursing Spanish Program devoted solely to nurses, nurse practitioners, nursing students, or anyone else interested in learning medical Spanish from the nursing perspective.
+This is accredited by the state of California for Continuing Education credits.
+This credit is also accepted by the nursing boards of all other states as well.
+This means that nurses can fulfill their contact ours needed for their profession through this program.

-This program will give nurses the ability to converse with Spanish speaking patients in a hospital or clinic environment.
-The program’s goal is to develop or improve a nurse’s Spanish language abilities in the workplace.
-Our students will learn standard Spanish in 4 hour morning classes that have been divided into one of nine levels based on their individual Spanish proficiency.
-The 2 hour afternoon classes and medical visitations have been designed to accommodate all levels of Spanish ability, and focus on medical Spanish terminology and Spanish speaking communication skills.
-The class time is supplemented with the addition of medical site visitations, to local Costa Rican clinics and hospitals.
-During these visitations, under the supervision of our in house nurse/preceptor, students will accompany nurses in local hospitals and clinics.
-Evening talks are also scheduled once a week with our nursing preceptor and other local nurses where specific areas of interest to individual students can be discussed.
+The program’s goal is to develop or improve a nurse’s Spanish language abilities in the workplace, so it is important for our students to learn regular Spanish grammar and conversation.
+This is why we have 4 hours/day of lessons, which are split into nine levels based on their individual Spanish proficiency.
+The afternoon classes and medical lessons have been designed to accommodate all levels of Spanish ability, and focus on medical Spanish terminology and Spanish speaking communication skills.
+The class time is supplemented with the addition of different medical activities.

 Our nursing Spanish classes are structured in weekly blocks of interrelated subjects which act as a one week stand alone entity.
 This way, students joining the program on any given week will not feel they are entering in mid stream.
 The complete program lasts four weeks, but students are welcome to enroll in fewer weekly sessions as determined by their individual budget and schedule, without any loss in the continuity of their program.